lrny-lru/lrny-lru/README.md

   🌌I have a science degree and a background in research psychology along with experience in clinical and behavioral neuropsychology.

-  💻JavaScript ES6, React.js, Node.js, RESTful APIs, PostgresSQL
+  💻JavaScript ES6, React.js, Node.js, RESTful APIs, PostgresSQL,Algorithms, Data Structures

   👀 fixin to teach myself Python & Java